Access and Participation Plan

 Buckinghamshire New University’s 2020-24 Access and Participation Plan has been approved by the Director for Fair Access and Participation and applies to students starting at the University from the 2020-21 academic year until the 2024-25 academic year.

 Our Access & Participation Plan includes our published fees and these are updated annually.
-Our fees for 2021-22 (approved by the OfS in February 2021) can be found in this document.

 Access and Participation Plans set out how higher education providers will improve equality of opportunity for underrepresented groups to access, succeed in and progress from higher education.
 These Plans are regulated by the Office for Students (OfS) which has a statutory duty to promote equality of access to, and participation in, higher education in England.